raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step01.md

 I recommend using an Integrated Development Environment (IDE) during this course to create, run, and test your Python programs.

-The IDE I will be using is **Mu**, which is pre-installed on most Raspberry Pis.
+The IDE I will be using is Mu, which is pre-installed on most Raspberry Pis.
 Mu is also available at the website [Code with Mu](https://codewith.mu/) along with [instructions on how to install Mu on a Raspberry Pi](https://codewith.mu/en/howto/1.0/install_raspberry_pi).

 If you experience problems or would just like to know more about Mu, have a look at Raspberry Pi’s [Getting started with Mu](https://projects.raspberrypi.org/en/projects/getting-started-with-mu) guide.